nashville-software-school/MyCommands/README.md

 ### mysort

 > [sort](https://linux.die.net/man/1/sort) FILE
 > Sort the content of FILE alphabetically and print it to the screen.
 Do not change the file.
+> **NOTE:** You can use the file, `unordered.txt` in this repo for testing.

 ### mytouch